jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

   (b) upon being registered as an elector of the other district pursuant to an application as aforesaid, the applicant shall cease to be entitled to continue to be registered under this subsection as an elector of the original district.
 (11) A person whose home is on any ship, boat, or vessel permanently located in any harbour shall be deemed to reside in the electoral district in which the wharf or landing place or the main wharf or landing place in the harbour is situated.
 If any question arises under this subsection as to the district in which the wharf or landing place or main wharf or landing place in any harbour is situated, it shall be determined by the Representation Commission.

-### 73 Meaning of permanent resident of New Zealand
+### 73 Meaning of resident for electoral purposes
-For the purposes of this Act, a person is a permanent resident of New Zealand if, and only if, that person— (a) resides in New Zealand; and
+For the purposes of this Act, a person is a resident for electoral purposes if, and only if, that person— (a) resides in New Zealand; and
   (b) is not—
     (i) a person to whom section 15 or 16 of the Immigration Act 2009 applies; or